wqferr/palette-maker/README.md

 a new palette, and if there were any saved palettes in the save directory, the app would list them side by side with their respective names underneath.
 Click on the palette you want to edit, or the `new` button to create a new palette.

+And now that you've entered the real application, I expect you to say something along the lines of:

 ## TOO MANY BUTTONS, HALP ##
 ### Basic Interface and Commands ###